 This version of the chamber opera does not require excessive sets or lavish costumes […] a performance that makes the operatic Dido and Aeneas experience as complete as it has ever been – Bachtrack on “Dido and Aeneas”

 Apart from opera, Van der Werf also works in youth- and visual theatre, which brought him (among other destinations) to Iran, Tunesia, Indonesia and Norway.
 Since 2018, he is artistic leader of Opera Compact, specializing in small-scale but high-end opera-productions.
 With Opera Compact, he realized an open-air staging of Dvorak’s Rusalka and for 2021 he will be staging Fidelio and der Freischütz.
-He is frequent guest-teacher at Conservatorium Maastricht and the Theatre Academy Maastricht, and also lectured in Vilnius, Graz, Rheinsberg and Berlin.
+He is frequent guest-teacher at the Conservatorium Maastricht and the Theatre Academy Maastricht, and also lectured in Vilnius, Graz, Rheinsberg and Berlin.